ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

 **Adrain**: Yeah

-**Danny**: So the number of like local validators that are signing into the test should beacon node?
+**Danny**: So the number of like local validators that are signing into the test should Beacon node?

 **Adrain**:  Yes, we are still tracking down why that's the case?
 Why we're still getting memory fragmentation across there, that seems to be the case.

 **Danny**: But you also have nodes that has 1000s or 10,000s validators, that's sure?

-**Adrain**:  oh yeah yeah.
+**Adrain**: Oh yeah yeah.
 I'm in reality that's probably not going to happen but we have that in.

 **Danny**: Can you give us any details on your strategy to find validators of particular attestaion subnets given?